madiator/smarter.github.io/_posts/2021-01-16-mind-as-a-garden.markdown

 ---
 layout: post
-title: "Your mind is a garden"
+title: "Your mind as a garden"
 date: 2021-01-16 06:00
 comments: true
 categories: ["mind over matter"]